Takoyakiisgood/ID_S10204547_Celest_Assg1_website/README.md

 <br>wireframe: https://xd.adobe.com/view/cc962385-1295-42d1-8f5a-3fcfaa27bf14-99c5/

 <h2>Features</h2>
-Navigating bar - allows visitors of the webpage to navigate around the webpage.
+<li>Navigating bar - allows visitors of the webpage to navigate around the webpage.</li>
-<br>Form - allows fans/possible fans to enquire their doubts by submitting their name, email and questions in the form.
-They can try and book a show through the form as well.
+<li>Form - allows fans/possible fans to enquire their doubts by submitting their name, email and questions in the form.
+They can try and book a show through the form as well.</li>
-<br>Youtube Video - allows fans/visitors to play the video on the webpage to view 1 of the band's performance.
+<li>Youtube Video - allows fans/visitors to play the video on the webpage to view 1 of the band's performance.</li>
-<br>Social media icons - Allows fans/visitors to click on the social media icons to visit the various social media pages of the band.
+<li>Social media icons - Allows fans/visitors to click on the social media icons to visit the various social media pages of the band.</li>

 </h2>Features Left to Implement</h2>